Skip to main content

 Culver City, California is home to 22 schools, including 11 public schools and 11 private schools.
 The city's schools span 17 elementary schools, 1 middle school, and 3 high schools.

-With an average rating of 7.4 out of 10, schools in Culver City perform strongly on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 7.8 out of 10, schools in Culver City perform strongly on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Culver City is served by 2 school districts: Culver City Unified, Los Angeles Unified.
 These districts collectively serve 426,646 students.